Dev-Sphere111/ai-chatbot-for-python-developers/readme.md

     {
       "id": 1,
       "user_id": "123",
-      "question": "What is the capital of France?", "answer": "The capital of France is Paris.", "created_at": "2023-08-05T14:12:00Z",
+      "question": "What is the principal city of France?", "answer": "The principal city of France is Paris.", "created_at": "2023-08-05T14:12:00Z",
       "updated_at": "2023-08-05T14:12:00Z"
     }
   ]
   ```

-#### 📦 Get Conversation Details
+#### 📦 Retrieve Dialogue Particulars

 - **URL:** `/api/conversations/detail/:id`
 - **Method:** `GET`